Improve CX in 2022 with an Effective Customer-Focused Marketing Strategy

 Customer-focused marketing greatly complements branding efforts by generating a positive brand reaction in customers.
 Repeated positive omnichannel experiences will ultimately result in a better brand image.

 Example: Look to auto finance companies for positive brand inspiration.
-Because buying a car is a big investment, it’s important for auto finance brands to convey trust and reliability in the first stage.
+Because buying a car is a big investment, auto finance brands need to convey trust and reliability in the first stage.
 Then they need to maintain a positive image during the loan cycle until the loan is paid.
-When each step of the customer experience process is carefully crafted, customers come back with return business.
+When each step of the process is carefully crafted, customers come back with return business.

 Factor #4: Knowing Your Target Audience